griffmass/Fabric-Minecraft/README.md

 **Server Primary Requirements.**

-1. Tlauncher installed to your computer
+1. Tlauncher Installed to your computer
+2. Tlauncher Account
-2. Fabric Loader 0.16.9-1.21 Minecraft Version
+3. Fabric Loader 0.16.9-1.21 Minecraft Version
-3. Tlauncher Account
-4. Required Mods
+4. Installed Mods

+##
+   ***Note:** The OPTIONS BELOW WILL HELP YOU COMPLETE THE 4 REQUIREMENTS*
+##
 ---

 # OPTIONS